jmeggles/05_Daily_Planner/README.md

 # The Daily Planner
-This project is a Code Quiz using random subjects.
-Questions are given along with a choice of answers to choose from using web  and moments.js library.
+This is a daily work planner to keep track of tasks throughout the day.

 <img src="" width=600>
 <img src="" width=600>